dmnfarrell/dmnfarrell.github.io/_posts/2020-08-06-covidtracking-plots.markdown

 ## Total USA tests/positive rate

+Note: Plots updated subsequent to writing this post to reflect more recent data.

 We can sum the daily tests and positives over all states to get the trend for the whole US in one plot. `perc positives` is the percentage of total tests that are positive.
 It is important to measure the trend in detected positives (green) as a proportion of the amount of testing, rather than total positives (orange).
 The quoting of positives tests alone, as is often the case in the media, is largely useless from a population perspective.
 This is especially true when large numbers of tests are being carried out and the prevalance of the disease is low in many areas.
 It is seen that testing has increased steadily and thus the trend of positives captures many more cases.
 However positive rates have not increased anywhere near as much.

 <div style="width: auto; float:center;">